-But then I learned I was having twins, and I became terrified.
-Breastfeeding twins?
-Goodbye soothing music, and hello (oh-so-annoying) whir of the pump.
+Breastfeeding twins?!
+Goodbye soothing music, and hello (oh-so-annoying) whir of the pump!
 How was I ever going to juggle two on the boob at once?
 Seriously, if singleton moms report feeling like a dairy cow, imagine nursing a litter (a small litter, but a litter nonetheless).

-But let me set the record straight: breastfeeding twins is not only possible, it can become easy.
-That’s right: I said easy!
+But let me set the record straight: breastfeeding twins is possible.
 To be honest, I’m not sure anyone—no matter how many babies they have—enjoys that “soothing scene” I mentioned in the beginning (not even newbie singleton moms).
 But with a little prep work and practice, it’s doable and totally worthwhile.

 Prep for Breastfeeding Twins